wegamoto/project_No.1/README.md

 Provide instructions and examples for using the project.
 For example:

+## Contact
+For any questions or feedback, reach out to:

+Your Name - promakotara@gmail.com
+GitHub: @wegamoto

 ## License
 This project is licensed under the MIT License.